 Liquidity risk is the risk that the Company will not be able to meet its obligations with respect to financial liabilities as they fall due.
 The Company's financial liabilities consist of its trade and other payables, amounts due to related parties, convertible debenture and loans payable.
-The Company has a working capital deficit of \$468,348 as at September 30, 2019 and requires additional financing for operations and meet its current obligations.
-The Company handles its liquidity risk through the management of its capital structure as described in Note 16.
-All of the Company's financial liabilities are due on demand, do not generally bear interest and are subject to normal trade terms.
+The Company has working capital of \$2,300,691 as at September 30, 2020 and and handles its liquidity risk through the management of its capital structure.
+All of the Company's financial liabilities are due on demand within one year, do not generally bear interest and are subject to normal trade terms, with the exception of the CEBA loan described in Note 8.